linq2js/relogix/README.md

 export default Root;
 ```

-### Step 3: Using Logic Hooks
+### Step 3: Defining Logic

-Now, you can create and use logic hooks within your components.
+Now, you can define your logics.
 For example, let's create a simple logic function:

 ```js
 // logic/userLogic.js